alt-glitch/computing-insecurities/content/posts/beginners-guide-blr.md

 - avoid hosting parties regularly. most landlords don't like that. they're also a headache to manage and leave your house trashed and dirty, making your house a very unproductive space, obviously ymmv but i generally prefer not to call groups of people over more than 3-4 times a month.
 - bangalore is a dusty city in most places. something to keep in mind, you'll be dusting stuff a lot.
 - try to automate the cooking cleaning part of your life such that your involvement is minimal. meaning, even if it takes time and more money, get a good cook and cleaning help. it's worth it.

+---

+## settling in
+- if you need a comfortable and quiet space to work out of during the weekends. start frequenting [hsrhackerhouse](https://hsrhackerhouse.lol/community)! you'll also get to show and talk about your work after working in pomodoro sessions for 5-6 hours!